 Acceptance of or acting in the office of member of the Committee by any person does not of itself render the provisions of Part 3 of the Public Sector Management Act 1994, or any other Act applying to persons as officers of the Public Service of the State, applicable to that member, or affect or prejudice the application to him of those provisions if they applied to him at the time of the acceptance of or acting in that office.

-[Section 35 amended by No. 32 of 1994 s.
+[Section 35 amended: No. 32 of 1994 s.
 3(1).]

 36. Remuneration etc.